Minors at MOORE

 Minors provide students the flexibility to customize their course of study as a means to explore personal interests and expand one’s skill set as a means to best prepare for a career in their chosen field.
+Moore offers 12 minors that complement the major courses of study.
+Most majors are available as minors as well as Business, Creative Writing and Textiles.

 To graduate with a minor, students must complete a specified number of credits in a focused area of study outside their chosen major.
 To explore the benefits of adding a minor, we recommend that students speak with the academic advisor or a department chair.
 Minor offerings include:

 Designed for students whose passion for art fosters historical curiosity and critical reflection, the Art History minor allows art and design majors to complement their studio experience with an intensive academic investigation of the rich and diverse history and cultural relevance of art.
 Moore's Art History classes are intellectually challenging and emphasize research, writing, and conversation about specialized art historical topics and issues related to aesthetics and critical theory.
-Over the course of their stay at Moore, students completing an Art History minor take 15 credit hours (5 courses) of upper level Art History electives of their choosing
+Over the course of their stay at Moore, students completing an Art History minor take 15 credit hours (5 courses) of upper-level Art History electives of their choosing.

 The minor in Creative Writing is designed for students who are interested in pursuing writing as a creative art form, both in itself and in tandem with other art and design fields.
 In addition to learning the craft of writing in a range of genres from experienced professional writers, students in the Creative Writing minor will enhance their own development as writers with the study of literature and literary theory.
 The 12-credit curriculum requires two creative writing workshops, one literature course, and an advanced capstone course in which each student completes an in-depth creative writing project in the genre of her choice.
 The Creative Writing minor curriculum is supported by co-curricular and extra-curricular activities and events offered by The Writer’s Studio.